Business Transformation

 Before low-code/no-code platforms, businesses needed to build applications from scratch.
 These complex systems were so resource-intensive, that companies held onto them long after their prime.

 Also known as legacy systems, these labor resource-intensive monoliths tied businesses down and limited how they did business.
+As customers demanded more and more features, businesses struggled with how to meet these expectations faster.

-Before low-code, this meant more costly custom builds to give customers what they wanted and expensive integration projects to connect those systems to other disparate applications.
+Before low-code, this meant more costly custom builds to give customers what they wanted and expensive integration projects to connect those systems to other disparate applications - It wasn't scalable.
+Worse, it put growing businesses in a bind.
+How could a small company compete with enterprise companies that had IT resources in the millions?

 What Makes Low-Code App Development Different?